anandmohanam/django_react/README.md

 To run this project:
    - Directly click on run.bat
              OR
    - Or navigate to project directory using      "cd </path>"    Command
    - Enter the command :   python manage.py runserver
-   - Navigate to " myapp " directory Enter the command "npm start" used to run react.js app
+   - Navigate to " myapp    < cd myapp > " directory Enter the command  " npm start "  used to run react.js app